 And unlike many Ladybower walks online, this circular route has free parking.
 But, you’re gonna have to keep reading to find out where…

 You’ll also find a walking route map, directions and all your FAQs answered in this complete guide to walking around Ladybower Reservoir.

 Where is Ladybower Reservoir?

-Nearby landmarks include Bamford Edge, Stanage Edge, Alport Castles, Mam Tor, Derwent Edge and Derwent Reservoir and Dam.
-And, a trip to any of these can easily be coupled up with an excursion to Ladybower Reservoir.
+Nearby landmarks include Bamford Edge, Stanage Edge, Alport Castles, Mam Tor, Winnats Pass, Derwent Edge and Derwent Reservoir and Dam.
+And, a trip to any of these can easily be coupled with a Ladybower walk.

 Free car parking is available in marked bays on the roadside of the A57 (Snake Road).
-The bays run for about 300 metres east of Ashopton Viaduct, on the reservoir side of the road (westbound side).
+The bays run for about 300 metres east of Ladybower Viaduct (Ashopton Viaduct), on the reservoir side of the road (westbound side).

 For easy navigation to the parking spaces for this walk, use the following:

 GPS coordinates: 53.374531, -1.707759